-Various studies on high-frequency econometrics appeared in the literature using the autoregressive conditional duration models (see \cite{Engle97}, \cite{Engle98}, \cite{Bauwens00}, \cite{Lo02}).
-Alternative stochastic models were also proposed, e.g., diffusive models, ARCH-GARCH models, stochastic volatility models, models based on fractional processes, models based on subordinate processes (see \cite{Cont00}, \cite{Chowdhury99}, \cite{Hardle95}, \cite{Levy95}, \cite{Lux99}, \cite{Stauffer99}, \cite{Youssefmir97}).
+Various studies on high-frequency econometrics appeared in the literature using the autoregressive conditional duration (ACD) models (see \cite{Engle97}, \cite{Engle98}, \cite{Bauwens00}, \cite{Lo02}).
+Alternative stochastic models were also proposed, e.g., diffusive models, ARCH-GARCH models, stochastic volatility models, models based on fractional processes, models based on subordinate processes (see \cite{Cont00}, \cite{Chowdhury99}, \cite{Hardle95}, \cite{Levy95}, \cite{Lux99}, \cite{Stauffer99}, \cite{Youssefmir97}) as well as models based on self-exciting processes of Hawkes type \cite{Hawkes71}, \cite{MuniToke12}, \cite{Sornette15}.
 An important variable is the order imbalance.
 Many existing studies analyze order imbalances around specific events or over short periods of time.
-For example in \cite{Blume89} order imbalances are analyzed around the October 1987 crash. \cite{Chan00} analyze how order imbalances change the contemporaneous relation between stock volatility and volume using data for about six months.
+For example, in \cite{Blume89} order imbalances are analyzed around the October 1987 crash. \cite{Chan00} analyzes how order imbalances change the relation between stock volatility and volume using data for about six months.
 A large body of research examines the effect of the bid-ask spread and the order impact on the short-run behavior of prices (see \cite{Stoll90}, \cite{Hauser03}, \cite{Chordia02}, \cite{Ponzi09}, \cite{Svorencik07}, \cite{Wyart08}, \cite{Moro09}, \cite{Perello08}, \cite{Preis11}, \cite{Kumaresan10}, \cite{Zaccaria10}, \cite{Lim05}, \cite{Weber05}, \cite{Bouchaud05}).
 Trading activity was measured by the average number of trades in unit time intervals in \cite{Bonanno00} and \cite{Plerou00}.
 However, aggregating trades into time intervals of the same length may have influences on the analysis.
-For instance, if intervals are too short with respect to the average waiting time between consecutive trades then every intervals will contain either no point or few points.
+For instance, if intervals are too short with respect to the average waiting time between consecutive trades then every interval will contain either no point or few points.
 On the contrary, if intervals are too long, aggregation of too many points may lead to loss of information on the time structure of the process.
 Moreover, in both cases one distorts the kurtosis of the return process (see \cite{Engle98}).